dipenluitel/Web-Revision/c#/Writeups/elaboratedControllers.md

 <h4>Summary</h4>
-**In this explanation:**
+In this explanation:

 1. The controller is compared to a restaurant manager, responsible for managing requests and responses.

 2. Action methods are likened to waiters taking specific orders.

-3 The principles of controller class conventions, explicit dependencies, and the MVC pattern are illustrated with real-world analogies to enhance understanding.
+3. The principles of controller class conventions, explicit dependencies, and the MVC pattern are illustrated with real-world analogies to enhance understanding.